 Mindfulness begins with staying alert.
 This is a deliberate act and we will notice every step and aspect of action.
 Quite often the most impressive moment is when it first happens.
 For example, when we are eating, we will notice the taste of ingredients, the color matching, the feel of the tableware, and the chewing action.
 After practice, we will also become more aware of our own reactions, the emotions behind them and the reasons for those emotions.
 Once we are aware of this, we can apply it to the relevant teachings.
 Mindfulness can be a very good friend, a guardian who protects us.
-We may know the harms of anger and hatred, and the interests of love, but unless we realize that we are angry, and at the same time, we are aware of what triggered anger, what we did or did not think about, and the inevitable consequences.
-Otherwise, we cannot put the teachings into practice.
-This awareness allows us to respond to questions, not just intuitive responses.
+We may know the harms of anger and hatred, and the interests of love, but unless we realize that we are angry, and at the same time, are aware of what triggered anger, what we did or did not think about, and the inevitable consequences, we cannot put the teachings into practice.

-Meditation in many traditions of spiritual practice is very common to practice peace of mind.
-It is usually achieved by means of counting breaths or by letting the mind focus on something external, which helps keep our minds away from trivial thoughts and distractions.
-Then our heart is rested, and the heart is not asleep, but simply maintains the state of being.
+Meditation is a practice commonly used in many traditions to develop peace of mind.
+A meditative state is usually achieved by means of counting breaths or by letting the mind focus on something external, which helps keep our minds away from trivial thoughts and distractions.
+When our mind is rested, yet not asleep, simply maintain the state of being.
 The result of this practice is that we gradually increase our concentration.
 If we waste our energy on many things, we may fail to really understand the essence of mind.
 On the contrary, we can concentrate all our efforts on a single subject and build intrinsic dexterity, endurance and clarity in the process.